 Sneaky Veggie Smoothies

 If you're not a big fan of eating vegetables, why not drink them?
 Smoothies make an excellent way to sneak in extra nutrients without compromising on taste.
-Blend a handful of spinach or kale with your favorite fruits like bananas, berries, or mangoes.
+Blend a handful of spinach or kale with your favourite fruits like bananas, berries, or mangoes.
 Add a splash of almond milk or yogurt for creaminess.
 Boost smoothie nutrition with nutrient-rich superfoods like acai berry paste, chia and flaxseeds, greens powder, nut butter and a clean protein powder for added nutrition.

 Grilled BBQ Veggie Skewers